isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 <p></p>
 <h4>TWO Document Types : Verifiable Documents and Transferable Documents</h4>
 <p>Your electronic documents like PDF is a snapshot of the original document
-in which its validity, tampering, and authenticity of the issuer cannot be easily verified.
+in which its validity, tampering, and authenticity of the issuer may not be easily verified.
 Furthermore, they may not facilitate the transfer of title ownership for titled document.</p>
 <p></p>